ifnspaml/EC-Evaluation-Toolbox/README.md

 The evaluation of all metrics over a large number of files can be automated by the provided macro script score_AEC.py in the evaluation folder.
 In theory, the script can be used for both evaluation of pre-processed files as well as processing and evalution of test sets on implemented models.
 Please note that some functionality of the script (e.g., automatic sectioning of input data into single-/double-talk sections with separate metrics) requires meta-data created from the test set generation macro script.

-Examples for the evaluations conducted during our journal paper investigations are provided in the batch_script.py file.
+Examples for the evaluation calls are provided in the batch_script.py file.
 The following steps have to be taken to use the macro script:

 1. Make sure all metric prerequisites are fulfilled.
 2. Change the dir_path variable in GetaecTestSet.py according to your setup.